 In Hawaii, predation by introduced nonnative fish is considered to be the greatest threat to native shrimp within anchialine pool ecosystems (Bailey-Brock and Brock 1993, p.
 354; Brock 2004, pp. 13-17).
-Anchialine pools have been used to discard or hold bait-fish and/or aquarium fish (Bailey-Brock and Brock 1993, p.
+Anchialine pools have been used both to discard and hold bait-fish and/or aquarium fish (Bailey-Brock and Brock 1993, p.
 354).
-These fish either directly consume the native shrimp or, as with introduced tilapia (Oreochromis mossambica), out-compete the native herbivorous species of shrimp that typically serve as the prey-base for the rarer, predatory species of shrimp (Bailey-Brock and Brock 1993 p.
+These fish either directly consume the native shrimp or, as with introduced tilapia fish (Oreochromis mossambica), outcompete the native herbivorous species of shrimp that typically serve as the prey-base for the rarer, predatory species of shrimp, thereby disrupting the natural and delicate ecological balance in these systems (Bailey-Brock and Brock 1993 p.
 354).
-Introduction of nonnative fish including bait-fish into such pools may have been a major contributor to the decline of these shrimp (Brock 2004 pp.13-17).
-No alien fish species were seen during the most recent survey of the pools where these shrimp occur (Brock 2004 pp. 13-17).
+Introduction of nonnative fish including bait-fish into many of Hawaiis anchialine pools systems may have been a major contributor to the decline of the pools and the shrimp inhabiting them (Brock 2004 pp.13-17).
+No nonnative fish species were observed during the most recent survey of the pools where Palaemonella burnsi occur (Brock 2004 pp. 13-17).

-Invasion, with human assistance, of anchialine pools by nonnative fish is a potential threat and is the most significant impact to pool shrimp and their habitat.
+Invasion, with human assistance, of anchialine pools by nonnative fish is a potential threat and is the most significant threat to anchialine pool shrimp and their habitat.
 Within the State NARs, disturbance of the pools is prohibited and informative signs have been placed at the sites.
 However, there are concerns that this may not be adequate protection.
-For example, since 1985 signage was used to keep people from entering the Waikoloa Achialine Pond Preserve at Waikoloa, North Kona, Hawaii.
+For example, since 1985 signage was posted to warn people from entering the Waikoloa Achialine Pond Preserve at Waikoloa, North Kona, Hawaii.
 Visitors were not allowed into the pool preserve but could walk around the perimeter.
 In December 2003, it was discovered that someone had released tilapia and mosquito fish into the system.
-Within six months time, alien fish had invaded two thirds of the system and all the anchialine pool shrimp disappeared (Brock 2004, pp. 13-17).
+Within six months following the introduction, nonnative fish had invaded two thirds of the system and all the anchialine pool shrimp disappeared (Brock 2004, pp. 13-17).